JoaoLira-br/calendarTokenLab/client/error_log.md

 - as in User.php had `include 'classes/Calendar.php';` and Calendar.php had `include 'classes/User.php`.
 It would enter in an infinite recursion of trying to fetch each others` file I suppose.

-- I assumed it was a Path issue when it was double dependecy issue
+- I assumed it was a Path issue when it was double dependency issue

 ## new issue: how to include user in calendar? maybe just use unique user_id that points to user?